thenew/views/posts/2024awards.md

 }
 </style>

-My 2024 was symbolized by a color: that of the burning fire, the dazzling, silent desert, but also of the gold medal and the enthusiasm of youth.
-In this year of artificial mind's false promises, I hope - like variations within the same tonality - they might hide a key to spark our curiosity.
+After collecting my favorite art pieces of 2024, I realised that one color tied them all together: the color of the burning fire, the dazzling and silent desert, but also of the gold medal and the enthusiasm of youth.
+In a year that has seen many dark ideologies, such as the false promises of thinking machines, pushed even further, let's hope the worm will turn and we'll see the sunlight.

 <h2 data-content='Cinema'>Cinema</h2>